Follow Us On

 A subcontract is a procurement instrument that is used to acquire specific goods or services for a financed program or project.
 The subcontractor agrees to carry out the buyer's objectives as determined and specified in the contract.

 There are two kinds of subcontracts:

-2. Fixed price
+1.Cost-reimbursable and 2.
+Fixed price

 Cost-reimbursable subcontracts are used for large projects requiring variable degree of services or products to fulfill the Statement of Work.